Augmentative and alternative communication is a great tool to use at any age with the goal of improving communication.

 Unaided AAC

-Unaided augmentative and alternative communication does not require an external tool.
+Unaided augmentative and alternative communication doesn’t require an external tool.

-This means that it relies on your motor control and can include facial expressions, body language, finger spelling, gestures, manual signs, vocalizations, and verbalizations.
+This can include facial expressions, body language, finger spelling, gestures, manual signs, vocalizations, and verbalizations.

 Aided AAC